Hillhead Baptist Church: Interwar era (1918-1939)

 The interwar years saw Hillhead Baptist Church congregations reach historical highs.
 Prominent church members included the Rt Hon Sir Godfrey Pattison Collins, Liberal MP for Greenock from 1910 to 1936 and Edward Rosslyn Mitchell, Labour MP for Paisley 1924–29.
 Other members of Hillhead Baptist Church held prominent commercial positions.

-During the 1930s, Hillhead Baptist Church maintained connections with eminent and larger churches in the United Kingdom and overseas.
+During the 1930s, Hillhead Baptist Church maintained connections with eminent and larger churches elsewhere in the United Kingdom and overseas.
 A third minister from Hillhead Baptist Church was elected to the Baptist Union of Scotland presidency.
 One of London's largest churches invited the pastor of Hillhead Baptist Church to be their pastor in 1938.
 The church played a prominent role in national Baptist Union meetings and community organisations such as the YWCA.

 In the 1930s, as the Sino-Japanese war escalated, Hillhead Baptist Church took active interest in Baptist missionaries affected by Japanese attacks in China's coastal cities.
 On the outbreak of World War Two, Hillhead Baptist Church leaders raised concerns at any weakness facing Germany's Nazi threat.

-Post World War 2 (1945 – )
+Post World War 2 (1945 onwards)

+War Plaque (2 of 2).
 Second World War dead from Hillhead Baptist Church.

 In the 1940s, a fourth minister from Hillhead Baptist Church was elected to the Baptist Union of Scotland presidency.

 During the 1950s, ministers from Hillhead Baptist Church took leading roles in understanding global influences on Christianity, the Christian Youth Assembly and the Glasgow Boys' Brigade.
 Members of Hillhead Baptist Church facilitated contact between visiting New Zealand clergyman Lloyd Crawford and the American evangelist Billy Graham.
 This led to Billy Graham visiting New Zealand in the 1950s.
 Graham was in Glasgow for a six-week visit during 1955, stressing spiritual and euphoric aspects of evangelism.
 This received mixed views from Baptist ministers more focused on practical interpretations and guidance.

 In the 1960s, members of Hillhead Baptist Church helped start another daughter church in Drumchapel, which was admitted to the Baptist Union in 1962.
 Hillhead Baptist Church contributed £5000 towards building the Drumchapel Church, plus a Minister's stipend of £200 for three years, plus supported Sunday School services.
 The church also helped campaigners seeking improvements to Glasgow library services.

 During the 1970s, the Minister of Hillhead Baptist Church raised concerns about congregation declines across Scotland while encouraging social engagement and charity work.
 Although congregations fell from the 1930s peak some modest increases at Baptist churches happened within Scotland in the late 20th century.